stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/htmlsaveoptions/get_tablewidthoutputmode/_index.md

 ## HtmlSaveOptions.get_TableWidthOutputMode method

 Controls how table, row and cell widths are exported to HTML, MHTML or EPUB.
-Default value is All.
+Default value is **All**.